All Britain Anti-Poll Tax Federation: Formation

 In November 1989 the All Britain Anti-Poll Tax Federation was set up largely by the Militant tendency as a national body which included many Anti-Poll Tax Unions.

 Prior to the first conference of the Fed, a steering committee was organised by 20 regional anti-poll tax federations, with Tommy Sheridan as chair and had gained the support of 15 Labour MPs.

 The first conference was held at Manchester Free Trade Hall on 25 November 1989, attracting around 2000 delegates.
 It elected a chair, secretary and treasurer as well as a wider steering committee.
 Fraternal greetings were given by Douggie Daniels from the Manchester Confederation of Engineering Unions, Ken Strath deputy leader of Manchester City Council and a representative from the ambulance workers.

 The Scottish Fed had been established a year earlier.

 Mass non-payment campaign

 The Fed argued for a mass campaign of non-payment of the poll tax, as had been adopted at its founding conference.
-This view was opposed by some Labour MPs such as Harry Barnes but was supported by groups such as the Militant (part of which later became the Socialist Party) the Socialist Workers Party.
+This view was opposed by some Labour MPs such as Harry Barnes but was supported by groups such as the Militant (part of which later became the Socialist Party) and the Socialist Workers Party.
 Eventually, up to 18 million people refused to pay the tax.

 The committee called a demonstration in London for 31 March 1990.
 Three days before the event, organisers realised the march would be larger than 60,000 (the capacity of Trafalgar Square) and asked permission from the MPS and the Department of the Environment to divert the march to Hyde Park.
 The request was denied.